eniac/Beaver/README.md

 We provide set-by-step instructions for reserving Beaver's resources on CloudLab and setting up the environment.
 These steps need to be followed for each new CloudLab reservation.

 0. Clone the Beaver repository and navigate to the root directory.
-Install the python3 dependencies for automated experiment management on remote machines from the local desktop: `pip3 install -r requirements.txt`.
+Install the python3 dependencies for automated experiment management of remote machines from the local desktop: `pip3 install -r requirements.txt`.

 1. Instantiate an experiment on CloudLab using the profile `cloudlab/beaver_profile.py` described above.